lshpaner/eda_toolkit/source/usage_guide.rst

 Using the census dataset [1]_, to create horizontal stacked bar plots, set the ``kind`` parameter to ``"barh"`` in the ``stacked_crosstab_plot function``.
-This option pivots the standard vertical stacked bar plot into a horizontal orientation, making it easier to compare categories when there are many labels on the y-axis.
+This option pivots the standard vertical stacked bar plot into a horizontal orientation, making it easier to compare categories when there are many labels on the `y-axis`.

 .. raw:: html